Friendship as a Way of Life

 This series of illustrated talks explores LGBTQI+ gatherings in Australia from different social and historical perspectives.

-Leather historian Timothy Roberts discusses the politics, culture and histories of motor clubs in Australia, examining these as precursors to leather clubs as well as spaces where alternate families and friendships form.
+Historian Timothy Roberts discusses the politics, culture and histories of motor clubs in Australia, examining these as precursors to leather clubs as well as spaces where alternate families and friendships form.

 In the first of two talks, Dr Kerryn Drysdale & Dr Sophie Robinson discuss the rise, decline and transformation of lesbian and queer social spaces.